wallacebrf/Synology-to-TrueNAS/README.md

 I will however touch on a few key details.

-1. If you are using Synology SHR or SHR2 where your disks are of various different sizes, that functionality as of 5/8/2025 is NOT available on ZFS.
+1. If you are using Synology SHR or SHR2 where your disks are of various different sizes, that functionality as of 1/6/2026 is NOT available on ZFS.
 On ZFS all disks need to be the same size or larger, and if you do use larger drives with smaller drives, you will loose any of the extra space, ZFS cannot use it.
 2. Synology does have the ability to go from one raid type to the next when using SHR/SHR2.
 For example you could start with two drives, which Synology will put into a mirror, then add another drive to the pool and have the option to change to raid 5 and so on.
 On ZFS once you make your VDEV, you are stuck with the type you make (mirror, Z1, Z2 ect) and the only way to change the type is to destroy the Vdev which will destroy what ever pool is attached to it.
-3. You can (as of late 2024) now expand ZFS by adding one drive at a time.
+3. You can expand ZFS by adding one drive at a time.
 So for example if you have a raid Z1 with 4 disks, you can add a 5th drive to that Vdev like we could with Synology, however the underlying methods on how ZFS expansion work are different from the Synology MDADM / Linux Volume Manager methods.
+There is a strange issue that when expanding by adding individual drives, your available space as reported by Truenas will be incorrect. <a href="https://forums.truenas.com/t/24-10-rc2-raidz-expansion-caused-miscalculated-available-storage/15358">24.10 RC2 Raidz expansion caused miscalculated available storage</a> or <a href="https://forums.truenas.com/t/extended-vdev-but-no-extra-space/24247">Extended vdev, but no extra space</a> and so forth.

 For more details on expanding ZFS, these two videos are very helpful: <a href="https://www.youtube.com/watch?v=11bWnvCwTOU">Lawrence Systems - TrueNAS: How To Expand A ZFS Pool</a> and <a href="https://www.youtube.com/watch?v=uPCrDmjWV_I">Lawrence Systems - TrueNAS Tutorial: Expanding Your ZFS RAIDz VDEV with a Single Drive</a>